roshanswaroop/emotion-detection/README.md

 # For ENGR 40M Grading:
 All of the direct implementation is going to be in `ard.py`, `emotion_webcam_demo.py`, and `display.ino`, in `../src`but feel free to browse other aspects I used from Travis.
-I kept his Git history for sake of full transparency.
+I kept his Git history for sake of full transparency and to fully uphold the spirit of the Stanford Honor Code.

 # Face Classification
 The following repository is a real-time face detection and emotion classification model.